Claydon House: History

 Claydon has been the ancestral home of the Verney family since 1620.
-The church of All Saints, Middle Claydon lies less than 50 yard from the house and contains many memorials to the Verney family: among them Sir Edmund Verney, who was chief standard bearer to King Charles I during the English Civil War.
+The church of All Saints, Middle Claydon lies less than 50 yard from the house and contains many memorials to the Verney family: among them Sir Edmund Verney, who was chief standard bearer to Charles I during the English Civil War.
 Sir Edmund was slain at the Battle of Edgehill on 23 October 1642, defending the standard.
 His ghost is reputed to haunt the house.
-In 1661, following the Restoration of the Monarchy, Sir Edmund's son (Sir Ralph Verney) was awarded a baronetcy by King Charles II for his and his father's loyalty and bravery during the preceding period of unrest.
+In 1661, following the Restoration of the Monarchy, Sir Edmund's son (Sir Ralph Verney) was awarded a baronetcy by Charles II for his and his father's loyalty and bravery during the preceding period of unrest.
 Sir Ralph's second surviving son and heir, John Verney was later, in 1703, made Viscount Fermanagh and his son was Ralph Verney, in 1743, was created Earl Verney.

 There is believed to have been a house on the site from at least the 1400s.
 The manor of Middle Claydon was purchased by Sir Ralph Verney, Lord Mayor of London, in 1463.
 However, the land was immediately leased to Sir Roger Giffard and the first recording of the house on site describes the Tudor brick H-shaped manor house of the Giffards in 1539.
 Sir Edmund Verney the Standard Bearer redeemed the leased in 1620 and it became the principal country seat of the Verneys from that point onwards.
 The house received some modifications in the seventeenth century, particularly in 1654 when Sir Ralph Verney, 1st Bt, returned from his political exile and began to rebuild the family fortune after the Civil War.
-The house was virtually rebuilt starting in 1757 by Ralph 2nd Earl Verney between.
+The house was virtually rebuilt starting in 1757 by Ralph Verney, 2nd Earl Verney.
 Later in 1759, Lord Verney constructed a new west wing for the house faced in stone to provide a suite of state apartments.
 Following his election as MP for Buckinghamshire in 1768, Verney vastly expanded this house to create a new central rotunda entrance hall and ballroom wing.
 The original conception was of a mansion to rival the richer Earl Temple's huge mansion at Stowe, a few miles away near Buckingham.
 However, the house as it stands today is a fraction of its original planned size as the ballroom and rotunda were dismantled in 1791-92 after the Earl's death.
 Lord Verney ran into financial problems before the latter two wings were entirely completed, and had to spend the final years of his life on the continent to escape his creditors.
 The estate was inherited by his niece, Mary Verney, 1st Baroness Fermanagh in 1791, who sold off much of the family's land and sold the unfinished wing of the house off brick by brick.